nikothomas/windchime/README.md

 - **Rust:** Ensure you have [Rust installed](https://www.rust-lang.org/tools/install) to build from source.
 - **Conda:** Required for managing the QIIME2 environment.
 [Install Miniconda or Anaconda](https://docs.conda.io/en/latest/miniconda.html) if you haven’t already.
-- **QIIME2:** The pipeline depends on QIIME2 commands, which are executed within a Conda environment.
+- **QIIME2:** The pipeline depends on QIIME2 commands, which are executed within a Conda environment (windchime can install this for you).
 - **Internet Connection:** Needed to download database files and QIIME2 environment YAML files.

 ---